antyser/wineapp-v3/backend/README.md

 ### Testing

-Tests require a running local Supabase instance.
-There are two ways to run tests:
+There are multiple ways to run tests depending on your setup:

-1. **Run tests with Supabase automatically**:
+1. **Run tests with Supabase automatically** (requires Docker/OrbStack):

    Use the provided script that will start Supabase, run tests, and stop Supabase:
    ```
    ./run_with_supabase.sh
    ```

-   **Note for OrbStack users**: The script will automatically detect and start OrbStack if needed.

-2. **Manual approach**:
+2. **Manual approach with local Supabase** (requires Docker/OrbStack):

    a.
-First, ensure Docker/OrbStack is running, then start the local Supabase server:
+First, start the local Supabase server:
    ```
    cd .. && supabase start
    ```